-What started out as a desire to couple a service project with our Charlotte office’s 25th anniversary has grown into a long term relationship with Claire’s Army.
-In addition to our volunteer work with the annual pancake breakfast, we also volunteer at blood drives, Christmas programs, galas, and other Claire’s Army Events.
+What started out as a desire to couple a service project with our Charlotte office’s 25th anniversary has grown into a long term relationship with Claire’s Army through board and committee service and sponsorships.

-Poyner Spruill has been involved in Haven House in over 20 years.
+Poyner Spruill has been actively involved with Haven House for over 20 years.
 Our involvement began by providing meals to the kids in the Transition in Place program for Thanksgiving and holiday gifts for both the parents and kids.

-Nina Long was on the board of directors for Haven House from 2010-2019 and was the Chair of the Development Committee.
-Many Poyner Spruill attorneys and staff have been involved in supporting Haven House over the years, either by providing pro bono legal work or sitting on various committees.
-Nina helped start the now extremely successful Battle of the Bags event, which takes place every summer.
-Attorney Stephanie Sanders currently serves on the Facilities Committee for Haven House as they search for their next location.
-Additionally, our health care attorneys have chosen Haven House as the recipient of donations collected at their annual holiday lunch for many years.
+Nina Long is a current member of the board of directors for Haven House and has served in that role since 2010.
+She has served as board chair and is currently chair of the Development Committee.
+Many Poyner Spruill attorneys and legal professionals have been involved in supporting Haven House over the years, either by providing pro bono legal work or sitting on various committees.
+Nina helped start the now extremely successful Battle of the Bags event and the Law Firm Challenge which pits local firms against each other to raise money for the Haven House Annual Campaign.
+Attorney Stephanie Sanders played an active role as Haven House found and purchased their new home in 2021.

-To learn more about Haven House and why it holds such a special place in the hear of the firm, visit their website.
+To learn more about Haven House and why it holds such a special place in the heart of the firm, visit their website.

-Poyner Spruill is involved with Meals on Wheels both in Rocky Mount and in Wake County, volunteering to deliver meals to people in the community.
+Poyner Spruill is involved with Meals on Wheels both in Rocky Mount and in Wake County, volunteering to deliver meals and pack breakfast bags for people in the community.
 Beverly Ramsey and Ginger Barnhill are most involved with the Meals on Wheels organization in Rocky Mount and they enjoy the people that are able to visit with on their delivery route.
-In Wake County, Caroline Mackie sits on the Board of Directors for Meals on Wheels and has been involved since 2011, and Colin McGrath chairs the Young Professionals Board and has been involved since 2017.
+In Wake County, Amanda Sherin sits on the Board of Directors for Meals on Wheels, and Colin McGrath chairs the Young Professionals Board.

-We have supported the Ronald McDonald House of Charlotte for over 10 years.
-Our involvement began when Tate Ogburn joined the board of directors.
-He and his family stayed in the Cleveland, Ohio house many times while visiting his daughter’s doctor, and since then they have shared their story with the media and local community groups.
-Tate has contributed to the growth of the Charlotte house and Poyner Spruill has supported the house through the Sport-a-Shirt program and by giving donations.
+We have supported Ronald McDonald Charities of Greater Charlotte, Inc., for over 10 years.
+Our involvement began with Tate Ogburn, who is a member of the Board of Directors.
+He and his family stayed in the Ronald McDonald House in Cleveland, Ohio many times while visiting his daughter’s doctor, and since then they have shared their story with the media and local community groups.
+Tate and his family have contributed to the growth of the Charlotte house and Poyner Spruill has supported the house in many ways, including through the Sport-a-Shirt program and by sponsoring Ronald McDonald Charities’ events.

-To learn more about the Ronald McDonald House and how you can get involved, visit their website.
+To learn more about the Ronald McDonald Charities of Greater Charlotte and how you can get involved, visit their website.

-Cheslie runs her own fashion blog and felt a connection to the Dress for Success Charlotte mission because she knows how important it is to feel confident in the clothes you’re wearing.
+Former attorney, passionate advocate and beloved colleague Cheslie Kryst passed away in 2022.
+Poyner Spruill has kept her legacy alive by continuing to support one of her favorite organizations, Dress for Success Charlotte.
+Cheslie had her own fashion blog and felt a connection to the Dress for Success Charlotte mission because she knew how important it is to feel confident in the clothes you’re wearing.
 Dress for Success Charlotte provides professional clothing to women in an effort to help them feel that necessary confidence when walking into an interview.

 To learn more about Dress for Success Charlotte, their mission, and how to help, visit their website.